Patternslib/Patterns/demo/stacks/documentation.md

         </section>
     </article>

-The class `pat-stacks` initialises the pattern, which will hide all child elements, except the first.
+The class `pat-stacks` initialises the pattern.
+By default the stacks pattern will show its first direct child and hide all other children.
+However if the URL fragment points to another child that child will be shown instead.

-The pattern will look for anchors on the page that match with any of the IDs of the children of the element that has `pat-stacks` on it.
+The pattern will look for anchors on the page that match with any of the IDs of the direct children of the element that has `pat-stacks` on it.
 By clicking on any of those anchors, the element with a matching ID becomes visible.
 The anchor of the currently visible sheet automatically receives a class `current`.

 ### Option reference